thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

   <dlentry id="joins">
     <dt>joins</dt>
     <dd><p>Contains a list of joins between the tables and Views.</p>
     <p>If you edit the joins in the Worksheet, View, or Answer TML file, you are only editing the joins for that specific Worksheet, View, or Answer.
-You are not editing the joins at the table level.
-To modify table-level joins, you must edit the source table's TML file.</p>
+You are not editing the joins at the table level.</p>
     <p>Each join is identified by <code>name</code>, and the additional attributes of <code>source</code>, <code>destination</code>, <code>type</code>, and <code>is_one_to_one.</code></p>
     </dd>
   </dlentry>